-SEA Environmental Report for ne Drait Monagnan County Development Plan 2019-2025 Monaghan Local Economic and Community Plan 2015- 2021 To deliver the actions set put in both the economic and community elements of this plan, Monaghan County Council and Monaghan LCDP will work closely with local business, community organisations, education facilities, public and private sector agencies and the voluntary sector.
-To develop and promote a positive image of County Monaghan as a place to live, invest and visit in order to maximise and sustain economic activity, entrepreneurial spirit and employment in the county.
-To support the development of a highly skilled and educated workforce by supporting individuals and communities to participate in a wide range of educational and lifelong learning opportunities that is complimentary to economic development in the county.
-To support the development of social and economic infrastructure to enhance and sustain economic and community development in the county.
-To continue to support and strengthen community & voluntary activity and civic participation in the county.
-To promote the health and well-being of all people in Monaghan by ensuring equal opportunity to access, participate and engage in the social, economic, cultural, sporting and educational opportunities available in the County.
-6. To protect, enhance and maximise the potential of the natural, cultural and heritage resources of County Monaghan Government Reform Act To cumulatively contribute towards - in combination with other users and bodies - the achievement of the objectives of the regulatory framework for environmental protection and management Northern Ireland Local Development Plans including: Armagh city, Banbridge and Craigavon Borough Council, Fermanagh and Omagh District Council, Mid Ulster District Council, Newry, Mourne and Down District Council The Council has responsibility for preparing its own Local Development Plans (LDPs).
-The LDP will guide the future use of land in the Council area and inform developers, members of the general public, communities, government, public bodies, representative organisations and other interests of the policy framework that is used to determine development proposals.
-The LDPs will take account of the Council's Community Plan providing a spatial expression to the community plan and thereby linking public and private sector investment through the land use planning system. facilitate growth by coordinating public and private investment to encourage development where it can be of most benefit to our community allocate sufficient land to meet the needs ing Act (Northern d) 2011 To cumulatively contribute towards - in combination with other users and bodies - the achievement of the objectives of the regulatory framework for environmental protection and management
+onaghan County Development Plan 2019- 2023

+sector.
+To support the development of a highly objectives of the

+skilled and educated workforce by regulatory framework for

+supporting individuals and communities to environmental protection

+participate in a wide range of educational and management

+and lifelong learning opportunities that is

+complimentary to economic development

+in the county.

+• To support the development of social and

+economic infrastructure to enhance and

+sustain economic and community

+development in the county.

+• To continue to support and strengthen

+community & voluntary activity and civic

+participation in the county.

+• To promote the health and well-being of

+- all people in Monaghan by ensuring equal

+opportunity to access, participate and

+engage in the social, economic, cultural,

+sporting and educational opportunities

+available in the County.
+6. To protect,

+enhance and maximise the potential of the

+•

+natural, cultural and heritage resources of

+Nextle and Incleased Leased County Monaghan Discussion of Asta (Niscutta sure To summed at the back

+Northern Ireland Local The Council has responsibility for preparing its own Local • facilitate growth by coordinating public Planning Act (Northern To cumulatively

+Development Plans Development Plans (LDPs).
+The LDP will guide the future and private investment to encourage Ireland) 2011 contribute towards - in

+including: Armagh city, use of land in the Council area and inform developers, development where it can be of most combination with other

+Banbridge and Craigavon members of the general public, communities, benefit to our community Planning (Local Development users and bodies - the

+Borough Council, Fermanagh government, public bodies, representative organisations • allocate sufficient land to meet the needs Plan) Regulations (Northern achievement of the

+and Omagh District Council, and other interests of the policy framework that is used of the borough Ireland) 2015 objectives of the

+Mid Ulster District Council, to determine development proposals. • provide an opportunity for all regulatory framework for

+Newry, Mourne and Down stakeholders, including the public, to have environmental protection

+District Council The LDPs will take account of the Council's Community a say about where and how development and management

+Plan providing a spatial expression to the community within the local area should take place

+plan and thereby linking public and private sector • deliver the spatial aspects of the councils'

+investment through the land use planning system. community plan

+investment unough the land use planning system.